DbMaintain/docs/content/docs/_index.md

 Disable Constraints
 =========================
-This operation disables all foreign key, not null and unique constraints.
+Disables all foreign key, not null and unique constraints.
 The updateDatabase operation offers an option to automatically disable the constraints after the scripts were executed: This can be useful for a database used to write persistence layer unit tests, to simplify the definition and limit the necessary amount of test data.
 When using the automatic database update option of [unitils](http://www.unitils.org), which uses DbMaintain, the disable constraints option is enabled by default.

 Update Sequences